Grants for Change

 - Award decisions will be communicated in December.

-To be eligible for the 2022 Grants for Change Program, the applicant organization must:
+To be eligible for the 2023 Grants for Change Program, applicant organizations must:

 - Be working exclusively or primarily in Maine.

 - Be a Black-, Brown-, Indigenous-, Latinx-, Asian-, or People of Color-led organization/group/coalition.
 All BIPOC-led and serving organizations may apply.
 We are prioritizing Black and Wabanaki organizations for 2023.

 - Be implementing programs that advance racial justice in local communities or statewide.